Local Value Added in Latin America

 Quite a lot has happened since the project TourCert Latina was launched in May 2015:

-18 local consultants and more than ten auditors have been trained to date – far more than planned.
-In addition, almost 80 persons were successfully qualified as CSR managers.
+26 local consultants and 13 auditors were trained – far more than planned.
+In addition, 287 people have successfully qualified as sustainability managers.
+A total of almost 2,500 training courses or e-learnings were conducted.

-We were able to agree on a strategic partnership with the Tourism Ministry of Ecuador (MINTUR) and to establish the TourCert system as a national certification system.
+We were able to agree a strategic partnership with the Ecuadorian Ministry of Tourism (MINTUR) and establish the TourCert system as a national certification system.
+We have also established a cooperation with the Colombian business association Asociación de Turismo Responsable (ACOTUR).

 "In the future it will no longer be important that we can go everywhere, but whether it is still worthwhile to get there."